OLIOEX/janus-ar/README.md

 * Calls inside a transaction will always be sent to the primary (otherwise changes from within the transaction could not be read back on most transaction isolation levels)
 * Locking reads (e.g. `SELECT ...
 FOR UPDATE`) will always be sent to the primary

+# Notes

+Janus does not support Rails' read/write split or sharding using `with_connection`.

 # Acknowlegements